-CBI to question Class XI student accused of killing Pradyuman Thakur today: All the developments in case so far
+CBI to question Class 11 student accused of killing junior today: All the developments in case so far - Firstpost

 CBI's revelations

-According to sources in the CBI quoted by IANS, the senior student was seen with a knife inside the school campus on the day Pradyuman was killed.
+According to sources in the CBI quoted by IANS, the senior student was seen with a knife inside the school campus on the day the child was killed.

 According to The Indian Express, the Juvenile Justice Board (JJB) in Gurgaon allowed the CBI to question the accused student for three days.
 The CBI is learnt to have told the JJB that the boy had "admitted to his involvement in the murder".

-CBI spokesperson Abhishek Dayal said the Class XI student was detained on Tuesday night after an "inspection of the crime spot, scrutiny of CCTV footage, call records, statements and questioning of several people" revealed that he had carried a knife inside the school campus on the day of the crime and used it to kill his junior schoolmate.
+CBI spokesperson Abhishek Dayal said the Class 11 student was detained on Tuesday night after an "inspection of the crime spot, scrutiny of CCTV footage, call records, statements and questioning of several people" revealed that he had carried a knife inside the school campus on the day of the crime and used it to kill his junior schoolmate.
 "The weapon used in the commission of the crime is a knife which was recovered initially by police in Gurugram.
 It is now with us," Dayal told reporters.

 He added the detained student was academically weak and "wanted to have an examination and parent-teacher meeting postponed".
 Pradhyuman was a "random target", he added.